 Use plug-ins to extend business processes

-A plug-in is a .NET assembly that you can upload to the Common Data Service for Apps.
+A plug-in is a .NET assembly that you can upload to the Common Data Service.
 Classes within the assembly can be registered to specific events (steps) within the event framework.
 The code within the class provides a way for you to respond to the event so that you can augment or modify the default behavior of the platform.

 Whenever possible, you should first consider applying one of the several declarative options to define business logic.
-More information: Apply business logic in CDS for Apps
+More information: Apply business logic in Common Data Service

 Use plug-ins when a declarative process doesn’t meet your requirement.